thesoul214/typescript-cheatsheet/README.md

 [Here is the official documentation about using TypeScript along with React.js](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html).

-In this section though, I'll focus on how to use TypeScript while using `create-react-app`, and how to set general Prop types like `className`, `ref`, `style`, among others.
+In this section though, I"ll focus on how to use TypeScript while using `create-react-app`, and how to set general Prop types like `className`, `ref`, `style`, among others.

 [⬆️ Back to top](#table-of-contents)<br>